Oscar Pistorius will be welcomed back, says agent Peet van Zyl

 The South African double amputee, who is known as 'Blade Runner' because of his prosthetic legs, is on bail after being charged with the premeditated murder of Steenkamp, who was shot dead at his Pretoria home on 14 February.

 Pistorius claims he mistook her for an intruder at his home.

-Van Zyl, who is due to meet Pistorius on Tuesday, has also not ruled out the prospect of the athlete competing at August's
+Van Zyl, who is due to meet Pistorius on Tuesday, has also not ruled out the prospect of the athlete competing at August's World Championships in Moscow.

 The International Association of Athletics Federations (IAAF), which is the body responsible for the World Championships, told BBC Sport last week that Pistorius, who has competed at both Olympics and Paralympics, would be "free to run" in the event on the "basis of the 'innocent until proven guilty' principle".

 Pistorius - the athlete